juji-io/datalevin/README.md

         com.cognitect/transit-clj {:mvn/version "1.0.329"}}}
 ```

 This JVM library supports Java 8 and above.
-For JVM version newer than 11, you may want to add the following JVM options:
+For **JVM version newer than 11**, you may want to add the following JVM options:
 ```
 --add-opens=java.base/java.nio=ALL-UNNAMED
 --add-opens=java.base/sun.nio.ch=ALL-UNNAMED